 “Things are moving so fast we can’t keep up!”

-In the last two weeks, both Pier 1 and JC Penney announced bankruptcies, no doubt partially brought on by the Covid-19 pandemic, but both organizations have been hurting for a long time.
-Macy’s and Sears are closing more stores; the latter barely holding on by a thread.
+Even in this season of Covid-19, things are moving fast.
+In the last few months, Brooks Brothers, JC Penney, Neiman Marcus, J Crew, and many other retail powerhouses filed bankruptcy.
 Even Walmart and Walgreen’s have announced they will close stores.
 Brick and mortar are giving way to the digital age.
 Amazon continues to grow at breakneck speed.
 Over ten years, Amazon’s revenue has increased about 12 times, whereas Target Stores’ revenue has increased about 1.2 times.

 When we look at the retail industry specifically, and others more generally, it’s clear that traditional organizational structures are falling short.
 They are unable to keep pace with the demands of the digital economy.